diffblue/cbmc/doc/architectural/central-data-structures.md

 A `goto_modelt` is effectively a pair, consisting of:

 * A collection of GOTO functions.
-* A symbol table containing symbol references for the symbols contained in the GOTO functions.
+* A symbol table containing symbols which may be referred to by symbol expressions.
+Symbol expressions are found in the goto functions and the (sub-)expressions for the values of symbols.

 In pseudocode, the type looks this: